Skip to content. | Skip to navigation

 What does the EBTJV do?

 We are the only conservation organization devoted entirely to wild brook trout and its role in coldwater systems.
-We fill a need for collaborative, coordinated management of brook trout habitat across jurisdictional lines, especially through data sharing and our assessment.
-We also fund on-the-ground habitat improvement and brook trout reintroduction projects.
+We fill a need for collaborative, coordinated management of brook trout habitat across jurisdictional lines, especially through:

 What you can do